 (c) Hearing officers shall report to and be supervised by a chief hearing officer, who shall be designated by the Secretary of Labor.
 Reappointments shall be at the discretion of the Secretary of Labor.
 The salary of a hearing officer shall not be reduced during the term being served below the salary fixed at the beginning of that term.

 (d) The removal of a hearing officer by the Secretary of Labor, after consultation with the Chairperson of the Board, during the term of appointment may be made for just cause.
-For the purposes of this subsection only, "just cause" shall be defined as including, but not limited to, reduction in force, inefficiency or unsatisfactory performance of duties.
-The employee may contest the removal and file for binding arbitration and an arbitrator will be appointed jointly by the Chairperson of the Merit Employees Relations Board and the Director of the Office of Management and Budget to determine the matter.
+For the purposes of this subsection only, “just cause” shall be defined as including, but not limited to, reduction in force, inefficiency or unsatisfactory performance of duties.
+The employee may contest the removal and file for binding arbitration and an arbitrator will be appointed jointly by the Chairperson of the Merit Employees Relations Board and the Secretary of the Department of Human Resources to determine the matter.

 § 2301C Workers’ compensation specialist.

 There is hereby created within the Department of Labor the classified full-time position of workers’ compensation specialist.
 The specialist shall assist unrepresented injured employees by providing information so that such employees can understand, assert and protect their rights under Part II of this title.
 In addition, the specialist may assist the Department in expediting the processing of petitions.
 However, assistance provided under this section shall not include representing claimants in hearings or offering legal advice.

 § 2301D Annual review of Industrial Accident Board Case management.